-Hi-Rail Wheels: This engine will operate on any traditional O-42 Gauge track system.
+Hi-Rail Wheels: This engine will operate on any traditional O Gauge track system with O-72 curves or larger.

-Scale Wheels: This engine will operate on any traditional 42" Radius Measure track system
+Scale Wheels: This engine will operate on any traditional track system with 54" Radius Curves or larger.

 It is also compatible with most standard AC and DC transformers.
 (See page 45 and 46 for a complete list of compatible transformers and wiring instructions.)